How Do You Remove Popcorn Ceiling Texture?

 Here are some specific recommendations for platforms that are well-suited for removing popcorn ceilings:

-• Step ladder: A step ladder is a good option if you have a small space to work in.
-Be sure to choose a step ladder that is rated for your weight and the weight of your tools and materials.
+• Step ladder: If you have a small space to work in, a step ladder is a good option.
+Be sure to choose one rated for your weight and the weight of your tools and materials.

-• Drywall Stilts: Common as a first choice from professional drywall contractors, drywall stilts can be adjusted to the perfect height to reach ceilings.
-Caution: Drywall stilts require very good balance and a lot of practice before working on anything involving tools.
+• Caution: *Drywall stilts require outstanding balance and a lot of practice before working on anything involving tools.

 What are the Best Safety Tips for Removing Popcorn Ceiling Texture?